 We love tiramisu and always order it any time we see it on the menu.
-In our opinion, we enjoy tiramisu when there’s plenty of mascarpone cream.
+In our opinion, we enjoy tiramisu when it tastes strongly of Mascarpone cream.
 I made both chicken parmigiana and tiramisu from scratch for Justin’s 2020 birthday dinner at home.
 This tiramisu recipe is adapted from this original recipe here, which I modified to our taste and as well as to suit a kitchen workflow that made more sense to me.

 Easy Tiramisu Recipe